|Free Tier||Up to 500 MB|

 On Twitter, ProtonMail repeatedly avoided to address the question why real-time surveillance was carried out voluntarily.
 Instead, ProtonMail stressed that the contents of the communication could not be monitored due to end-to-end encryption.

 After posting this information, the public prosecutor claimed he had been misquoted, while ProtonMail offered an official rebuttal to these accusations.
-Interestingly, Steiger has doubled down on his claims in two Addendums to his original blog post.
+Steiger has since removed the post.

-For the sake of clarity, we will simply examine ProtonMail’s transparency report.
-(Note: ProtonMail changed the wording of their transparency report after these accusations surfaced.)
+For the sake of clarity, we will simply examine ProtonMail’s Transparency Report.

-In the second quarter of 2016, we received a request from Swiss authorities on behalf of German authorities requesting information in a case where a minor was at risk.
-After consultation with counsel, we learned a binding Swiss court order is inevitable in this case.
-Therefore, we handed over available data in this case without waiting for a court ruling in order to not hinder the investigation.
+In the second quarter of 2016, we received an order from Swiss authorities on behalf of German authorities requesting information in a case where a minor was at risk.
+We complied with the order which was subsequently delivered to our office by registered post.
 It is ProtonMail’s policy to always assist authorities in cases involving pedophilia or terrorism.

 Note: All email services (and businesses) must abide by the law in the jurisdiction where they are located, including lawful court orders.
 Similar to ProtonMail, other secure email providers also post transparency reports detailing these cases for their users.
 See for example with Mailfence, Tutanota, and Posteo.